Torture museum

 A torture museum is a museum that exhibits instruments of torture and provides an insight on the history of torture and its use in human society.
 Several museums dedicated to the history of torture are located worldwide, but a higher amount are concentrated in Europe.

-Most of them exhibit fake items, devices which were seldom or never used in real history, particularly in the "Middle Age", such as "Iron maidens" (a literary invention of the 19th century) or "breast rippers" which may have been used only in the ancient Roman empire.
+Most of them exhibit fake items, devices which were seldom or never used in real history, particularly in the "Middle Age", such as "Iron maidens" or "breast rippers", which may have been used only in the ancient Roman empire.

+Medieval torture scene inside the torture chamber (or "dungeon") of Bamburgh Castle, England (it was probably a coal store rather than a genuine medieval dungeon).

+Historical Controversies

+Although these types of museums are famous around the world, they often present a distorted, sensationalist, or exaggerated view of the "Dark Ages".
+Although history was full of violence, these types of museums often display imaginative torture devices that are often passed off as real.
+Many of them were in fact conceived in periods far removed from the Middle Ages, especially during the 19th century.

 Torture museums

 Europe

 Examples of the torture museums in Europe include: